ClayData/clay-blog/clay-blog/_posts/hello-world.md

     - CSS and UI

 So basically I want to learn a lot about a lot.
 We will see how this goes, hopefully I stick to it and am able to look back on this blog years down the road and see how much I have improved in betch technical skill and writing ability.
-Also, I do not actually plan for many people to read these blogs but I will try to make them proffesional-ish.
+Also, I do not actually plan for many people to read these blogs but I will try to make them professional-ish.